Arabic literature: The Qur'an

-The Qur'an, the main holy book of Islam, had a significant influence on the Arabic language, and marked the beginning of Islamic literature.
+The Qur'an, the main holy book of Islam, is believed by Muslims to be divine revelation from God to Muhammad, and later, canonized by Uthman.
+The Quran had a significant influence on the Arabic language, and marked the beginning of Islamic literature.
 Muslims believe it was transcribed in the Arabic dialect of the Quraysh, the tribe of Muhammad.
-As Islam spread, the Quran had the effect of unifying and standardizing Arabic.
+As Islam spread, the Quran was used to help unify and standardize Arabic.